xlab-uiuc/acto/README.md

 `python3 acto.py --candidates data/rabbitmq-operator/candidates.yaml --seed data/rabbitmq-operator/cr.yaml --operator data/rabbitmq-operator/operator.yaml --duration 1`

 ## Porting operators
-Acto aims to automate the E2E testing as much as possible to minize users' labor.
+Acto aims to automate the E2E testing as much as possible to minimize users' labor.

 Currently, porting operators still requires some manual effort, we need:
 1. The operator deployment yaml file to deploy the operator, the yaml file also needs to contain all the necessary prerequisites to deploy the operator, e.g. CRD, namespace creation, RBAC, etc.
 2. A candidates file specifying possible values for some parameters.
-The candidates file's format is very similar to a cr, except you replace the values with another field `candidates` and specify a list of values under `candidates`.
+The candidates file's format is very similar to a CR, except you replace the values with another field `candidates` and specify a list of values under `candidates`.
 Example:
     ```yaml
     image:
         candidates: